Projector Lamp Longevity

 Before answering your question, let me start with some projector-lamp basics.

 The light from all projector lamps exhibits an inherent spectrum, with some colors stronger than others.
-As you can see in the graph above, the UHP (ultra-high pressure) lamps used in most home-theater projectors have strong peaks in blue and green and a smaller peak in red.
-To compensate for the uneven spectrum of UHP lamps, most home-theater projectors include filters to lower the peaks in blue and green.
+As you can see in the graph above, the UHP (ultra-high pressure) lamps used in most home-theater projectors have strong peaks in blue and green.
+They also have a smaller peak in red.
+To compensate for the uneven spectrum of UHP lamps, most home-theater projectors include filters.
+These filters lower the peaks in blue and green.

-There are several factors that can shorten a lamp’s lifespan—for example, frequently turning the projector on and off for short periods and/or operating it in a relatively high-temperature environment with less-than-adequate ventilation.
+There are several factors that can shorten a lamp’s lifespan—for example, frequently turning the projector on and off for short periods.
+Operating it in a relatively high-temperature environment with less-than-adequate ventilation also affects lifespan.
 As the lamp ages, its overall brightness falls by as much as 50 percent after only one third of the lamp’s expected lifespan.
-Because of this, Imaging Science Foundation president Joel Silver recommends using a conservatively sized screen and the projector’s low-power lamp mode for the first third of the lamp’s life, then switching to high-power mode for the remaining lifetime.
+Because of this, Imaging Science Foundation president Joel Silver recommends using a conservatively sized screen and the projector’s low-power lamp mode for the first third of the lamp’s life.
+Then, he advises switching to high-power mode for the remaining lifetime.

-As for color shifts, Silver says that they do occur as a lamp ages, but they are not drastic under normal conditions and can usually be corrected with proper calibration.
-Video consultant Joe Kane says he has never seen the color of a lamp change significantly over a normal lifespan, so if your lamp has changed color dramatically—especially in as little as 250 hours—it’s probably defective.
+As for color shifts, Silver says that they do occur as a lamp ages.
+However, they are not drastic under normal conditions and can usually be corrected with proper calibration.
+Video consultant Joe Kane says he has never seen the color of a lamp change significantly over a normal lifespan.
+So, if your lamp has changed color dramatically—especially in as little as 250 hours—it is probably defective.

 Alternatively, it might be something else in the projector.
 Has the brightness decreased significantly over 250 hours?
 If not, Kane suggests it might not be the lamp at all.